Baheri

 Baheri is a city and municipality (nagarpalika) and tehsil in Bareilly district in the northern India state of Uttar Pradesh.
 It is 48 km from Bareilly city, district headquarter.
 It is geographically located near the lower reaches of Gaula river.
 Located on the Highway connecting the Bareilly city to Nainital.
 The Town 300 km north of the state capital, Lucknow, and 300 km east of the national capital, New Delhi.

 The city has good transportation connectivity from Bareilly and Uttarakhand, as it is a border city.
-It is well connected by trains and the state transport buses.The Baheri city lies in delavation because of the national highway going around the city aka Bypass.
+It is well connected by trains and the state transport buses.The Baheri city lies in delavation because of the national highway going around the city Bypass.